trezor/trezor-suite/trezor-link/README.md

 Notes
 ---
-We are transpiling to JS that runs on chrome >= 49 and node >= 5, since there is right now no need to transpile to anything "lower".
-If you have a reason why to transpile to anything else (older node / es2015 / ...), just write a github issue!

 Source is annotated with Flow types, so it's more obvious what is going on from source code.

 We use `node-hid` as a dependency, but it's only used in node environment and it's compiled from C++, which might cause some issues down the line.
 Ping us if it's a problem.